pawurb/rails-pg-extras/README.md

 ### `measure_queries`

-This method displays query types executed when running a provided Ruby snippet, with their avg., min., max., and total duration.
+This method displays query types executed when running a provided Ruby snippet, with their avg., min., max., and total duration in miliseconds.
 It also outputs info about the snippet execution duration and the portion spent running SQL queries (`total_duration`/`sql_duration`).
 It can help debug N+1 issues and review the impact of configuring eager loading:

 ```ruby